pinyili2/arbd2/README.md

   - CMake >= 3.9
   - gcc >= 4.9
   - cuda >= 9.0  (> 11.5 recommended)
+  - spdlog >= 1.10.0 (note: this is normally installed to extern/spdlog by running `git submodule update --init` from this directory)

 ### Build process

+From the root arbd directory (where this README is found), ensure you have spdlog installed to the extern directory, usually by running `git submodule update --init`.

 From the root arbd directory (where this README is found), run:
 ```